Litchfield Female Academy

-Sarah Pierce (1792-1828)
+Sarah Pierce (1792–1828)

 Sarah Pierce, born in 1767, was the fifth child and fourth daughter of Litchfield farmer and potter, John Pierce, and his wife Mary Paterson.
 Sarah's mother died in 1770 and two years later her father remarried and had three more children.
-Her father died in 1783, leaving her brother John Pierce, responsible for his step-mother and seven younger siblings.
+Her father died in 1783, leaving her brother John Pierce Jr., responsible for his step-mother and seven younger siblings.
 During the Revolution, Pierce had a distinguished record, rising to become the Assistant Paymaster of the Continental Army, and personal friend of General Washington.
 Following the close of the war, he was named Commissioner of the Army, responsible for settling the army's debts.
 John Pierce became engaged to Ann Bard, the daughter of Dr. John Bard, Washington's personal doctor in New York.
 In order to marry, Pierce sent his younger sisters Mary and Sarah to New York City schools specifically to train to become teachers so that they could help support their step-mother and younger half-siblings.
 Returning to Litchfield, Sarah Pierce brought a few students with her from New York and established her school.
 It was a family undertaking as her sister Mary handled the boarders and the school accounts, while her sister Susan's husband, James Brace, also taught in the school.